-4. Okamoto Crown – The most well-known if not most comfortable cock cradle from Okamoto is probably the Crown condom.
+The most well-known if not most comfortable cock cradle from Okamoto is probably the Crown condom.
 The slogan printed on every package says a lot: “the closest thing to nothing at all.”
 Well, it’s not exactly true.
-The 001 is clearly the closest thing to nothing at all, though to be fair to Okamoto it was developed long after the Crown came on to the market.
+The 001 is clearly the closest thing to nothing at all.
+Though to be fair to Okamoto it was developed long after the Crown came on to the market.

 The original Crown condoms that were made in Japan came in a silver foil package.
 They were known as “Skin Less Skin.”
-For the last several years Crown condoms they have been produced in a blue plastic wrapper in Thailand.
-Some say the quality has decreased noticeably after the change though in my vast experience of laying lots of wood I don’t feel that is the case whatsoever.
+For the last several years Crown condoms have been produced in a blue plastic wrapper in Thailand.
+Some say the quality has decreased noticeably after the change.
+Though in my vast experience of laying lots of wood I don’t feel that is the case whatsoever.

 On the other hand an advantage to the shift in production is that prices seem to have dropped a lot as well.
 Toy Demon carries twelve packs of Okamoto Crowns for less than six dollars now.
-Bulk orders can be made at Amazon for even less but I’ve seen a few poor reviews that would make me think twice before ordering.
+Bulk orders can be made at Amazon for even less.
+But I’ve seen a few poor reviews that would make me think twice before ordering there.
 I wouldn’t want to end up with 50 expired condoms even if they sold for pennies on the dollar and came with a money back guarantee.

-5. Kimono Microthin – Next on the list is the Kimono Microthin condom.
+Next on the list is the Beyond Seven condom.
 I don’t know the exact measurements of this cock casing but it rivals the best of the best and surpasses most American and European “ultra thin” models by a long shot.
 What’s more it’s relatively inexpensive.
 The price for a quantity of these condoms at outlets like ToyDemon and a few others averages at around 50 cents a pop.
 That’s not bad for such a high quality wang wall.

-6. Sagami 0.01 – These condoms made a huge splash when they were introduced a few years ago.
-Billed as the world’s thinnest condoms at just 0.01 millimeter in thickness these rubbers sold out nearly everywhere as soon as they became available.
+The Sagami 0.01 condoms made a huge splash when they were introduced a few years ago.
+These condoms are billed as the world’s thinnest condoms at just 0.01 millimeter in thickness.
+They sold out nearly everywhere as soon as they became available.
 Once again Japan had created a top notch condom.

 It took a while for retailers to realize what a desire there was for a truly ultrathin condom like this.
 Once they figured it out the condom became more widely available.
 Japanese specialist Kanojo Toys always has them in stock and ships around the world.